static-web-server/static-web-server/docs/content/features/worker-threads.md

 !!! warn "Warn"
     Number of worker threads result should be a number between `1` and `32,768` though it is advised to keep this value on the smaller side.
 See [Tokio ` worker_threads` API](https://docs.rs/tokio/1.12.0/tokio/runtime/struct.Builder.html#method.worker_threads) for more details.

-Below an example of how to adjust the number of worker threads.
+Below is an example of how to adjust the number of worker threads.

 ```sh
 static-web-server \